The Investment Answer

 The Investment Answer, Learn to Manage Your Money & Protect Your Financial Future is a No.1 New York Times bestselling book for individual investors by Daniel C. Goldie, CFA, CFP and Gordon S. Murray.
 It was first released in paperback in 2010, and later published in hardcover in 2011.
 It is 96 pages long.

-Gordon Murray, who died as the result of glioblastoma on January 15, 2011, chose to co-write the book in the time he had remaining.
+Gordon Murray, who died as a result of glioblastoma on January 15, 2011, chose to co-write the book in the time he had remaining.
 Murray had worked in institutional trading and sales at Goldman Sachs, Credit Suisse First Boston and Lehman Brothers.
 He retired from Wall Street in 2002.

 Daniel Goldie is a fee-only registered investment advisor based in Menlo Park, California.

 The book is designed around five investor decisions.